 Babe Blue O’Eight: Overland expedition vehicle with full living quarters.

 Double Nuts (Ought-Ought): Our company “daily driver,” well-maintained, fully serviced and reliable, the only aesthetics done so far are spot bodywork and paint to repair corrosion damage

-Forty-Eight: This lucky beast will be pulled from the weeds soon, and broken down for complete rebuild—soup-to-nuts.
+Forty-Eight: This lucky beast needs a complete rebuild—soup-to-nuts.
 Watch for that work on our Instagram feed beginning Winter 2018